The Magick Path of Tantra

 Ego, Ignorance, Repulsion,

-Attachment and Clinging to Life.
+Attachment, and Clinging to Life.

 It is rare to see a sadhu run.
 I had been spending several hours in the smashan near Ganganath Temple and was returning to the market.
-Suddenly I noticed a sadhu running towards me.
-As he came up to me he asked “Dadaji Mahendranath?”
+Suddenly, I noticed a sadhu running towards me.
+As he came up to me, he asked, “Dadaji Mahendranath?”
 “Yes,” I replied, “and what is your hurry?”
 “I have been looking for you all over Mehmadabad,” he said.
 We returned to the temple and sat down.
-“I have some news from Calcutta.
-Pagala Baba is dead.
-I saw him before he died and he told me to go to Gujarat and tell you that he was giving up the body.
-He wanted you to know, but it has taken more than a month to find you as he thought you might be living in Ahmedabad.”

 It was a touching moment for me to hear that Pagala Baba had thought of me in his last moments.
 I felt indebted to the sadhu for the part he had played in this sad drama, but when he spoke again, he only created a confusing situation.
-“Dadaji,” he said, “I want the initiation into the Uttara Kaulas.
-Please grant this to me.”
-I remained silent.

 The passing of Pagala Baba had created a unique situation.
-It now meant that although I was an Englishman by birth, I was now the only sadhu holding authentic initiation and Guru status as a Tantric or Kaula in the whole of India.
-Later, in 1977, I was made to realize I was the only living Paramahamsa in India also.
+It now meant that, although I was an Englishman by birth, I was now the only sadhu holding authentic initiation and Guru status as a Tantric or Kaula in the whole of India.
+Later, in 1977, I was made to realize I was the only living Paramahamsa in India as well.
 The ancient spiritual pattern was now dead, and the bright galaxy of yogis and saints had passed away, perhaps forever.
-This I tried to compensate for the following year by founding the International Nath Order.
-Much information and religion is still to be found in books, but the intimate know-how and Guru instruction may be tactfully presented to the world in a few English manuscripts.
-This work has been done and is completed, and so I now rest content.

-I had to explain to the sadhu two obstacles preventing me giving him Tantrik diksha.
+I had to explain to the sadhu two obstacles preventing me giving him Tantric diksha.
 The first obstacle, which could not be overcome, was that I could not give diksha in the Uttara Kaulas to one who had been refused this diksha by my Guru.
 Secondly, I had decided not to initiate anyone of Indian origin into the Uttara Kaula or the Adinath Sampradayas.
 As sanyassi or sadhu, there was the danger that after I had entered mahasamadhi and was unable to deny that someone might claim that they had been given Sannyas diksha and claim authority as a guru by succession.
-I wanted the International Nath Order to have gurus and leaders who were in office by assent or election.
+I wanted the INO to have gurus and leaders who were in office by assent or election.
 The modern age demands this.

 The sadhu who brought me the message was not a great problem.
-I took him to Shambhala Tapovan, and we took a good meal, and I gave him a few rupees for travel as he wished to return to the Ganges area where he knew so many people.
+I took him to Shambhala Tapovan, and we took a good meal, and I gave him a few rupees for travel, as he wished to return to the Ganges area where he knew so many people.

 Circumstances in India and the world have periodically forced me to confess that I am an Englishman by birth and have a British passport.
-This has not always been pleasant as I have always regarded the British as a backward race.
-I have, in fact, always thought of myself as a cosmopolitan and not limited by any ideas and not part of the social, political, or intellectual world.
+This has not always been pleasant, as I have always regarded the British as a backward race.
+I have, in fact, always thought of myself as a cosmopolitan and not limited by any ideas, and not part of the social, political, or intellectual world.
 The world is my city, the Cosmos my land.
-The word cosmopolitan was first used by Diogenes, the naked Greek Cynic philosopher about 400 BC.
+The word “cosmopolitan” was first used by Diogenes, the naked Greek Cynic philosopher, around 400 BC.
 When will the human race grow up to recognize that there are many people who are not nationalists and want to be free of labels and locations?
 Why, in this modern day and age, is it expected that all humans should grow up and conform to the patterns and ideas of the country and zone into which they are born?
 We are really still a long way from being a civilized and advanced culture.